microsoft/Olive/docs/source/tutorials/configure_systems.rst

 The python environment system represents the python virtual environment.
 It can be configured as a native system or a managed system.
 The python environment system is configured with the following attributes:

+.. admonition:: Definition

     * :code:`accelerators`: The list of accelerators that are supported by the system.
     * :code:`python_environment_path`: The path to the python virtual environment, which is required for native python system.
     * :code:`environment_variables`: The environment variables that are required to run the python environment system.
 This is optional.
     * :code:`prepend_to_path`: The path that will be prepended to the PATH environment variable.
 This is optional.
     * :code:`olive_managed_env`: A boolean flag to indicate if the environment is managed by Olive.
 This is optional and defaults to False.
     * :code:`requirements_file`: The path to the requirements file, which is only required and used when :code:`olive_managed_env = True`.

 Native Python Environment System
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^